Code-Institute-Submissions/battleship-blast/README.md

 * * *

-From MENU, when typing 3 into the terminal, the user is finally directed to the GAME section.
+From grid selection, the user is finally directed to the GAME section.
 This displays:
-* Header labelled THE BATTLEFIELD
+* Header labelled T H E  B A T T L E F I E L D
 * The board grid:
-    * 5 x 5
+    * 5 x 5, 8 x 8 or 12 x 12
-    * Rows: A B C D E
+    * Rows: A B C D E ...
-    * Columns: 1 2 3 4 5
+    * Columns: A B C D E ...
     * Each cooridnate is represented by a .
 * Enter ROW input
 * Enter COLUMN input